dalyIsaac/Whim/docs/script/layout-engines.md

 ### `FocusLayoutEngine`

-<xref:Whim.FocusLayoutEngine> is a layout engine that displays one window at a time:
+<xref:Whim.FocusLayoutEngine> is a layout engine that displays one window at a time.

 To focus the window in the specified direction, call <xref:Whim.ILayoutEngine.FocusWindowInDirection(Whim.Direction,Whim.IWindow)>.